ibm-cloud-docs/Cloudant/couchdb/support-couchdb.md

 # Support for Apache CouchDB
 {: #support-for-apache-couchdb-support}

 Apache CouchDB is Apache-licensed open source software and free to use.
-For customers who need support from {{site.data.keyword.IBM}} for Apache CouchDB, see [this section](/docs/Cloudant?topic=Cloudant-apache-couchdb-support#cloud-extenstion-for-apache-couchdb-support).
+For customers who need support from {{site.data.keyword.IBM}} for Apache CouchDB, see [Cloud extenstion for apache couchdb support](/docs/Cloudant?topic=Cloudant-support-for-apache-couchdb-support#cloud-extenstion-for-apache-couchdb-support).

 {: shortdesc}

 ## Chat